slamora/brackets-wiki/Notes-on-CodeMirror.md

 * **Inline widgets.** In order to support the Quick Edit feature in Brackets, we added a way to insert "inline widgets" into a CodeMirror editor.
 Inline widgets are attached to a particular line, and move/scroll as the document is edited/scrolled.
 We're planning to submit a pull request for this as soon as the flicker-free scrolling code has been merged.

-We've also made a number of smaller bug fixes and changes that we'll submit once those two big ones are out of the way.
+We've also made a number of smaller bug fixes and changes that we'll submit once inline editors are out of the way.
 Going forward, we intend to keep in much closer sync with CodeMirror master.

 Future features
 ===============